 Over millennia, the simple torch has morphed from mere functionality to pure form—it’s grown from a simple source of light to a symbol of enlightenment and hope, and a reminder of the renewing power of fire.
 And whether it’s from father to son or Olympic runner to Olympic runner, the concept of “passing the torch” has long stood for the rite of passage, the carrying on of information or talent or responsibility.
 It is the quintessential moment in an apprentice’s practice, the seminal moment when the master hands over the proverbial keys to the shop.

-New York Festivals® is committed to the development and promotion of the next generation of creative talent, and in this spirit created the Torch Awards.
-Each year, we’ll present a new competition for 25-and-unders that explores a creative challenge with real-world potential.
-Five Finalist Teams will be called to New York City to present their work to a live panel of judges—but not before they get the opportunity to polish it during an intensive work session with a very exclusive mentor: a member of the New York Festivals World’s Best Advertising℠ Executive Jury, some of the most awarded and accomplished chief creative officers on the planet.
+New York Festivals created the Torch Awards as an expression of our commitment to the development and promotion of the next generation of creative talent.
+Each year, we’ll present a new competition for 18-27 years olds that explores a creative challenge with real-world potential.
+The challenge will not only promote the mission of an important international nonprofit organization, but also help young creatives gain skills that will help them elevate their careers.
+Five Finalist Teams will be called to New York City to present their work to a live panel of judges—but not before they get the opportunity to polish it during an intensive work session with a very exclusive mentor: a member of the New York Festivals World’s Best Advertising℠ Executive or Grand Jury, some of the most awarded and accomplished creatives on the planet.

 A good idea is a good idea—whether in print, on television, online, or in however many formats your media strategy calls for… and for which your budget allows.
 Integrated media campaigns take a good idea and stretch it to its fullest potential, helping your audience build associations with your brand with every touch.

 For the 2017 Torch Awards, New York Festivals has partnered with Today, I’m Brave, a registered non-profit whose mission is to inspire bravery within individuals and organizations alike through Brave initiatives and by sharing Brave stories from around the world.